uniba-mi/quare/README.md

 To reproduce the evaluation results discussed in the SEMANTiCS 2024 paper, perform the following steps:

 - Create a file called `.github_access_token` in the [backend](./backend/) folder.
-Then enter your GitHub access token in that file and save.
+Then, enter your GitHub access token in that file and save.
-- Run `docker compose run --service-ports --entrypoint evaluation` to get a bash that is attached to the frontend container.
+- Run `docker compose run evaluation` to get a bash that is attached to the backend container.
-- Run `./evaluation.py` to rerun the evaluation.
-This includes an FAIRness assessment of trending GitHub repositories and repositories that are expected to be FAIR and a runtime benchmark on the same repositories.
+- Run `./python3 evaluation.py` to rerun the evaluation.
+This includes the FAIRness assessment of GitHub repositories and the runtime benchmark on the same repositories.

-The resulting files are place in the [evaluation](./backend/data/evaluation/) and [benchmarks](./backend/data/benchmarks/) folders.
+The resulting files are place in the [evaluation](./backend/data/evaluation/) folder.

 ## Citation
 If you use this software, please cite it as below: